 The risk margin has been apportioned across the three lines of business in proportion to their expense allocation.
-This is considered a proportionate and appropriate approach as the risk margin is primarily driven by operational risk which is a function of expenses.
+This is considered a proportionate and appropriate approach as the risk margin is primarily driven by the operational risk SCR which is a function of expenses.
 The impact of using a different apportionment method would not be material to the overall technical provisions by line of business.